rranelli/rranelli.github.io/_posts/14-01-2015-temporarily-disable-vcr.md

 With this setup, you can disable VCR entirely by setting the environment variable `VCR_OFF` (e.g. `VCR_OFF=true bundle exec rspec`).

-The main trouble I had was [discovering](https://github.com/vcr/vcr/issues/181) that I had to call `WebMock#allow_net_connect!` and `WebMock#disable_net_connect!` [around](https://github.com/vcr/vcr/issues/427) the example execution.
+The main trouble was [discovering](https://github.com/vcr/vcr/issues/181) that I had to call `WebMock#allow_net_connect!` and `WebMock#disable_net_connect!` [around](https://github.com/vcr/vcr/issues/427) the example execution.